stevenkfirth/homeenergymodel/docs/HEM_v0.36_FHS_v0.27/index.rst

 HEM_v0.36_FHS_v0.27
 ===================

-This documentation is for Version 0.36 of the Home Energy Model which is available `here <https://dev.azure.com/Sustenic/Home%20Energy%20Model%20Reference/_git/Home%20Energy%20Model?version=GTHEM_v0.36_FHS_v0.27>`__.
+This unofficial documentation is for Version 0.36 of the Home Energy Model by the UK Government.

+The official source code is available `here <https://dev.azure.com/Sustenic/Home%20Energy%20Model%20Reference/_git/Home%20Energy%20Model?version=GTHEM_v0.36_FHS_v0.27>`__.

 .. toctree::